tylervalentine/mirrulations/docs/development.md

 * Using devup to Build and Launch Docker Containers

   ```
-  bash devup -b
+  bash devup [-b]
   ```

-  If you forget the `-b`, it will build the containers before launching them.
-Additionall you can run devup with the `-b` to just launch the containers.
-If you run devup you don't need to build or launch the containers manually.
+  Running devup will launch the docker containers for you.
+Along with the optional `-b` you can build and launch the containers simaltaniously.

 * Kill all containers